ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/react_typescript/testing.html.md

 ## Use Roles First

 Most semantic HTML elements have an implicit role.
 This role is used by accessibility tools such as screen readers.
-But as we’ll explain, ou can also use it to write easy-to-understand tests.
+But as we’ll explain, you can also use it to write easy-to-understand tests.

 Because the ARIA specs are more recent than HTML 1.0, it clarifies HTML and provides improved names for a lot of the traditional HTML elements.
 The names used are more what everyday users would use too, such as `link` rather than `a`.